kurdin/github-repos-manager-mcp/README.md

 ## 🚀 Key Advantages of This Approach

 ✅ **Direct API calls** - No dependency on `gh` CLI, faster and more reliable
-✅ **Uses your existing `GH_TOKEN`** - Leverages what you already have set up
+✅ **Default Repository** - Set a default repository to streamline your workflow.
+✅ **Locked repository** - Set a default repository to protect your repository from accidental changes.
+✅ **Disable Tools** - Disable specific tools to protect your repository from accidental changes.
+✅ **Allowed Tools** - Restrict the server to only allow specific tools.
-✅ **Comprehensive feature set** - 33 powerful tools for complete GitHub workflow
+✅ **Comprehensive feature set** - 170+ powerful tools for complete GitHub workflow.
-✅ **Branch & commit management** - Create branches, explore history, compare changes
+✅ **Branch & commit management** - Create branches, explore history, compare changes.
-✅ **Image upload support** - Upload and embed images directly in issues
+✅ **Image upload support** - Upload and embed images directly in issues.
-✅ **Smart defaults** - Set default repositories to streamline workflows
+✅ **Smart defaults** - Set default repositories to streamline workflows.
-✅ **Advanced filtering** - Sort, filter, and search with multiple criteria
+✅ **Advanced filtering** - Sort, filter, and search with multiple criteria.
-✅ **Rate limit handling** - Built-in GitHub API rate limit management
+✅ **Rate limit handling** - Built-in GitHub API rate limit management.

 ## 🎯 Complete Feature Set